Republican’s hold on nominations leaves Marines without confirmed leader for 1st time in 100 years

 Because of Berger’s requirement to step down in July, the Marine job is the first of the military chiefs to be affected by Tuberville.
 The Army, Navy and Air Force are all expected to face the same delay later this year, as could the nomination of the next chairman of the Joint Chiefs of Staff.

-The current chairman, Army Gen. Mark Milley, leaves his job at the end of Septermber.
+The current chairman, Army Gen. Mark Milley, leaves his job at the end of September.
 Gen. CQ Brown, the current chief of the Air Force, has been nominated to replace Milley, and is scheduled to go before the Senate Armed Services Committee for his hearing on Tuesday.

 The hold, however, is also impacting scores of one, two and three-star officers who are assigned to new commands but can’t move on.
 It also affects their families, who usually relocate over the summer to their new military communities so school-age children can settle in before fall.